Tijuana Cartel: Organization

 They also have four sisters, of whom Alicia and Enedina are most active in the cartel's affairs.

 Eduardo Arellano Félix was captured by the Mexican Army after a shootout in Tijuana on October 26, 2008; he had been the last of the Arellano Félix brothers at large.
 Luis Fernando Sánchez Arellano took over the cartel's operations.
 His two top lieutenants were Armando Villareal Heredia and Edgardo Leyva Escandon.
-Fernando Sanchez Arellano was arrested by Mexican police in June 2014.
+Fernando Sánchez Arellano was arrested by Mexican police in June 2014.
 Leyva remains at large and Villareal was captured in July 2011.

 On November 5, 2011, Mexican troops arrested cartel lieutenant Francisco Sillas Rocha, who was reported to be the cartel's number two leader, and some of his close associates.
 Observers argued that Rocha's arrest put the Tijuana Cartel "on the ropes", though some differed on whether or not the arrest put "the final nail in the coffin" for the Tijuana Cartel.

-In February 2020, senior cartel operator Octavio Leal Hernandez, also known as "Chapito Leal," was arrested with seven others by Tijuana police for stealing cars from a used-car dealership at gunpoint and possessing marijuana.
+In February 2020, senior cartel operator Octavio Leal Hernández, also known as "Chapito Leal," was arrested with seven others by Tijuana police for stealing cars from a used-car dealership at gunpoint and possessing marijuana.